BW-RV-AirBNB-1/Back-End/documentation/UsersAuth.md

-# Auth - Land Owner User Accounts
+# Auth - User Accounts

 All authentication endpoints are listed on this page.